peterjlambert/petelambert.com/src/site/index.md

 ---
 layout: layouts/home
 title: Pete Lambert ~ Chuff it
-headline: Chuff it, Pete Lambert
+headline: Chuff it
 slug: home
-description: Chuff it is where things land when they fall out of my head.
-I'm Pete Lambert; a husband, father, web UI engineer and keen cyclist from Yorkshire.
+description: I'm Pete Lambert; a husband, father, web UI engineer and keen cyclist from Yorkshire.
+Chuff it is where things land when they fall out of my head.
 keywords:
   - pete lambert
   - web designer